laitifranz/AR-SMPLX/README.md

 Otherwise, if you would like to test the scene in the Unity simulator, you have to adapt the code and the scene to work with the Unity simulator.

-NOTE:
+> [!NOTE]
-- For the iOS world, ARKit requires iOS 11.0 or later and an iOS device with an A9 or later processor.
-You also need the software XCode (only available on macOS) :cry:
+>  For the iOS world, ARKit requires iOS 11.0 or later and an iOS device with an A9 or later processor.
+You also need the software XCode (only available on macOS :cry:)
+>
-- For the Android world, you have to check if your device supports ARCore.
+> For the Android world, you have to check if your device supports ARCore.
 Check it on https://developers.google.com/ar/devices
+>
-- The application was tested on an iPhone XS with iOS 15.5
+> The application was tested on an iPhone XS with iOS 15.5

 <!-- ANIMATE THE METAHUMAN-->
-## Animation of the metahuman :man_dancing:
+## Animation of Metahuman :man_dancing:

 For the animation of the metahuman we used a JSON file structured as follows:
 ```